kcodedev/mkdocs/docs/IG/2-data-transmission/asymmetric-encryption.md

 4. The sender uses the **public key** to encrypt the data.
 5. The sender transmits the ciphertext.
 6. The receiver uses their own **private key** to decrypt the ciphertext back into plaintext.
-7. Only the pricate key can be used to decrypt the message.
+7. Only the private key can be used to decrypt the message.

 **Analogy**: You have an open mailbox (your public key) that anyone can drop a message into.
 Once a message is inside, only you, with your mailbox key (your private key), can open and read it.